 Family Conversation Starters: Free Printable Cards for Kids

 The inspiration for this activity and set of conversation cards came after reading a few books by author Amy Krouse Rosenthal, who has a very unique way of communicating everyday experiences with humor.
-I'm included affiliate links for each title so you can learn more about the books.
+I've included affiliate links for each title so you can learn more about the books.

 First, I recommend that every parent read One Of Those Days, a story about how one or two things can really alter a child's view of the day.